 When to use this: Always.
 Media blasting is a standard process that improves surface quality and removes excess powder.

-Discover when the applications for Selective Laser Sintering and Multi Jet Fusion in this useful guide.
+Is Selective Laser Sintering or Multi Jet Fusion right for you?
+Discover the pros and cons of each in this useful guide.

 Media tumbling is a smoothing process that goes beyond what’s possible with media blasting.
 During the tumbling process, the parts are added to a tumbler and then deburred, finely ground, and polished by the movements of the container.
 The result is a satin-like finish that is unattainable through media blasting.
 However, the part loses some material during this process.
 This could impact the look and mechanical properties of the part.
 For example, if the part has sharp edges or fragile features, media tumbling can adversely affect the final result.

 When to use this: If a satin-like finish is needed and the part is not fragile.

 This is another smoothing option.
 However, this one is performed chemically rather than mechanically.
 During vapor smoothing, the top layer of the part is dissolved in a vapor chamber.
 The result is a smooth and even surface that retains the part’s mechanical properties.

 When to use this: When the surface needs to be smoothed and evened but is too fragile for media tumbling.

 Parts printed through SLS are typically white , so adding additional colors is a popular in post processing.
 The SLS component is immersed in a water bath with a colored dye of choice in the dyeing process.
 The resulting chemical reaction causes the dye to penetrate the component, adding a homogenous color gradient to the part.

 When to use this: When only a single color is needed or if the part has a complex geometry

 In painting, a professional spray painting systems adds additional colors to the printed part.
 The part is cleaned and a clearcoat is applied to protect the paint.
 With painting, there’s a nearly infinite range of colors, but it can be difficult if the gemoetry of the part is complex.